peckwood/vuejs-2-the-complete-guide-practice/section-08-component-communication/README.md

     }
 ```

-When you $emit, and the event argument doesn't pass validation, a warning will appear in console
+newVal is emit data, which is checked for validation.
+When you actually do $emit, and the event argument doesn't pass validation, a warning will appear in console: `Invalid event arguments`